5 Plants Every Hydroponic Beginner Should Grow

 Cucumbers

-Cucumbers grow well in many systems.
-I’ve used ebb and flow systems, dutch buckets, bubble buckets, and even tower systems.
+They grow well in a range of systems — I’ve used ebb and flow, Dutch buckets, bubble buckets, and even vertical towers.

 Learn How To Grow Hydroponic Cucumbers